vingerha/gtfs2/README.md

 - Pro: you receive the first applicable departure time and just have to check the type of transport (bus/tram/etc.)
 - Con: you have to know exactly which start and stop you want and in the proper direction.
 Noting that the same stops exist with differnt ID for different routes/trips/directions

-*Solution in GTFS2*: attribute added: next_departure_line shows all next departues with their line/means-of-transport.
+***Solution/workaround in GTFS2***: attribute added: next_departure_line shows all next departues with their line/means-of-transport.
 So even if you select a route first and then two stops, the attibutes will still show alternatives between those 2 stops, if applicable.

 ## Updates
 - 20231104: initial version